Prince Rogers Nelson (June 7, 1958 – April 21, 2016) was born in Minneapolis, Minnesota.

 3. Prince was among many of the height challenged superstars of his decade such as Michael J. Fox, Paul Simon, Robin Williams & Tom Cruise.

-Standing at the height of 5’2, Prince often wore heels to combat his small size.
+Standing at the height of 5’2, and weighing 112 pounds, Prince often wore heels to combat his small size.

 4. Despite his stature, Prince was a very talented basketball player.
 He even played for one of the best high school teams in the state of Minnesota!